 Writing for a unanimous Supreme Court, Justice Souter faulted the Sixth Circuit for applying too restrictive a standard and for concluding that § 242 could never incorporate "newly-created constitutional rights."
 The "fair warning" requirement in Screws was not a "categorical rule" excluding from the universe of §242 safeguards any right not specifically identified by prior Supreme Court decisional law.
 To interpret the statute so restrictively, said the Court, was "unsound," contradicting both the legislative and judicial history of the criminal civil rights provisions and decisional law governing the corollary "clearly established" qualified immunity standard applied by the courts to determine civil liability of state officials under 42 U.S.C.
 1983.
+The

-The "touchstone" for imposing § 242 criminal liability is whether the statute, either standing alone or as construed by the courts at all levels, "made it reasonably clear at the relevant time that the defendant's conduct was criminal."
+"touchstone" for imposing § 242 criminal liability is whether the statute, either standing alone or as construed by the courts at all levels, "made it reasonably clear at the relevant time that the defendant's conduct was criminal."
 According to Justice Souter, "general statements of the law" could provide "fair and clear warning" and may apply "with obvious clarity," in at least some situations, even though the particular conduct in question had not previously been held unlawful in precisely the same circumstances.

 The Supreme Court's disposition of Lanier avoided decision of the main substantive issue in the case-that is, the constitutional status of the right to be free from sexual harassment and abuse at the hands of state officials.
 Other aspects of the ruling, however, and its contemporary legal background suggested the probable legal outcome of the case on remand.
 First, in a concluding footnote the Court rejected "as plainly without merit" several arguments-including the unavailability of § 242 to enforce due process rights-made by Judge Lanier and relied upon by the Sixth Circuit to reach its earlier decision.
 This complicated the task of defending Judge Lanier's position on remand.
 In his background discussion of the case, Justice Souter also quotes with seeming approval from the trial judge's instruction to the jury that the Fourteenth Amendment protection of bodily integrity includes "the right to be free from certain sexually motivated physical assaults and coerced sexual battery."
-This instruction appears to conform to the weight of existing lower federal court precedent, including a Sixth Circuit decision since Lanier,146 making it difficult for the appeals court to reiterate its earlier finding that Judge Lanier did not have "fair warning" that his conduct violated constitutional rights.147 In addition, Congress has enacted legislation based on the assumption that § 242 punishes sexual assaults.148 Finally, the
+This instruction appears to conform to the weight of existing lower federal court precedent, including a Sixth Circuit decision since Lanier, 167 making it difficult for the appeals court to reiterate its earlier finding that Judge Lanier did not have "fair warning" that his conduct violated constitutional rights.
+168 In addition, Congress has enacted legislation based on the assumption that § 242 punishes sexual assaults.
+169 Finally, the U.S. Justice Department brief in Lanier noted that it prosecutes thirty cases per year under § 242, many based on a due process right to bodily integrity.
+Since 1981, the Civil Rights Division of DOJ had prosecuted at least twenty-nine §242 cases involving sexual assault by public officials, most involving a woman who was sexually assaulted by a jailor, police officer, or border patrol agent.
+However, three other cases besides Lanier involved sexual assault by state judges-two resulting in guilty pleas, the third in acquittal.

-146 Doe v.
+&lt;sup>167 Doe v.
 Claiborne County, 103 F.3d 495 (6th Cir.
-1996)...
+1996)..